 Certain prior year amounts have been reclassified to conform to the current year presentation.
-These reclassifications were made in order to more appropriately present certain items of consolidated statement of financial position and do not affect the previously reported assets, liabilities, equity and profit for the year.
+These reclassifications were made in order to more appropriately present certain items of consolidated statement of financial position and do not affect the previously reported total assets, total liabilities, equity and profit for the year.